Su-sid/30-Days-Of-JavaScript/15_Day_Classes/15_day_classes.md

 Person {firstName: "Abraham", lastName: "Yetayeh"}
 ```

 Using the class Person we created three persons object.
-As you can see our class did not many properties let us add more properties to the class.
+As you can see our class did not have many properties let us add more properties to the class.

 ```js
 class Person {